Getting your council on board

 In some cases councils will be happier to allow the idea to happen on one or two streets first as a trial.
 There might be an existing street party application process (google “street party application” and the name of your council), or an existing road closure application form for public events like parades, marathons etc (google “road closure application” and the name of your council).
 Often there is a fee for this, but you should be able to make the case for them to waive the fee, as what you’re doing is for community benefit and play streets align with the priorities of councils.

 - Local councillor – a good starting point.
-Email or phone them and link to our website – see our template letter below
+Email or phone them and link to our website – download our template letter for suggested wording to get you started

 - Your local Voluntary Service Council – type this into google with the name of your council